arcs-njit-edu/docs/docs/Software/programming/python/conda.md

 mamba install scipy
 ```
 ### Export and Import conda environment
 If you want to clone your environment to a different cluster, you can export the conda environment to a yml file which contains all the package information with versions.
-To export a conda environment to a new directory or a different machine, follow these steps:
+To export a conda environment to a new directory or a different machine, you need to activate the environment first which you intend to export.

-* **Export the Environment**
-Make sure to activate the environment which you intend to export.
 Please see [Conda environment](#activate-and-deactivate-conda-environment).
-Once your environment is set up, you can export it to a YAML file:
+Once your environment is activated, you can export it to a YAML file:
 ```console
 conda env export > my_environment.yml
 ```
+The YAML should look like this

 ```yaml
 name: my_env